 The influence of religion in politics is increasing.
 Even a supposedly atheist Prime Minister, Julia Gillard, gave in to religious lobbying and directed hundreds of millions of dollars to pay for religious chaplains in schools.
 In Tony Abbott, we had a Prime Minister heavily influenced by the most divisive Catholic activist in Australian history, BA Santamaria.
-And the conservative right within Malcolm Turnbull's Coalition government is unashamedly flexing its political muscles.
+And the conservative right within the Coalition government is unashamedly flexing its political muscles.

 It’s time to return Australia to its secular roots.
-As former High Court judge and RSA Honorary Member Michael Kirby has said, “The principle of secularism is one of the greatest developments in human rights in the world.
+As former High Court judge and RSA Patron Michael Kirby has said, “The principle of secularism is one of the greatest developments in human rights in the world.
 We must safeguard and protect it, for it can come under threat in contemporary Australia.”

 Australians deserve a liberal, pluralistic and secular Australia.

 Government policies should be based on inquiry, evidence, and reason, not religious beliefs.
 Everyone should be free to follow their own religious or non-religious worldview, provided that doing so does not harm or unnecessarily restrict others.

 - Government policies should be based on evidence, reason and compassion, and protect the human rights of all Australians.

 - Everyone should be free to choose and hold their own religious or non-religious worldviews, provided they do not impose such views on others, and provided practices associated with such worldviews do no harm.

 2. Clear separation between religion and the State